 World No.2 Aryna Sabalenka reached new heights in 2021.
 She won two titles, made her first two Slam semifinals and qualified for her first Akron WTA Finals in Guadalajara.
-The 23-year-old Belarusian leads the tour in match-wins with a 43-15 record.
+The 23-year-old Belarusian has put together a remarkable 44-16 record.

 We look back at the moments that defined Sabalenka's season: